 A quiet Sunday morning and I can’t sleep.
 I have too much on my mind and so much of it connects to my children, my sister’s kids and how as parents, we work so hard to foster their growth and confidence.
+No matter what, I can’t stop wondering if I am doing the right thing.
 Often, when the same message comes to me several times over a short period of time, it kind of echoes through me until I have time to synchronize it all together.
 This was a week of messages for sure.

 My daughter is backpacking far away.
 We will only hear from her one more time, when she is safely in Canada.
 She carries her life on her back for six weeks: a tent, food, clothes, and a toothbrush.
 I love that she is able to let go of her mascara-clad, fashion-conscious, girly-girl self and explore the adventurous, strong, independent young woman she is destined to be.
 I want her to see how these powerful experiences will help her mature into a responsible teenager.

 There were times when she and I both questioned whether she could handle the physical challenge.
 But inside we knew she could.
 She expressed doubt, concern and some nerves before taking that leap of faith.
 But she is solid and strong (and I wish she had this same power during the school year).